LouieSlocombe/nqetools/README.md

 ```
 conda install pytorch torchvision torchaudio pytorch-cuda=12.4 -c pytorch -c nvidia -y
 ```
-It is worth ensuring the pytorch backend can use the GPU from here.
+It is worth ensuring the PyTorch backend can use the GPU from here.
 This should return True.
 ```
 import torch
 torch.cuda.is_available()